A shrine to Maximón in Santiago Atitlan, Guatemala. All photos by the author

 Inside the temple in San Andrés Itzapa.

 Those whose prayers have been answered purchase embossed plaques to be hung in the temple.
 These plaques usually include the names of the supplicants, where they are from, and what they asked for.
-They commemorate all kinds of favors: help in love, good health, or success in business.
+They commemorate all kinds of favours: help in love, good health or success in business.
 “Thank you for the money,” tends to be popular, as does, “Thank you, San Simon, for the new motorcycle.”

 Anecdotally, the Guatemalan press has claimed that the worship of Maximón has declined in recent decades due to the rapid growth of evangelical churches, but this is difficult to measure with any certainty.
 In any case, he’s still a powerful figure in Santiago Atitlan and San Andrés Itzapa.
 It’s easy to see why: The Guatemalan government seems powerless to bring an end to the poverty, corruption, and violence that has plagued the country, and Jesus isn’t the guy to ask for a new motorcycle.
 Maximón is a useful psychological conduit for many people who want to express a desire to better their lives.